 Summer (June – August)

 Summer in the taiga is a short but glorious season.
 The days are long and warm, with temperatures often reaching into the 70s Fahrenheit.
 The forest is lush and vibrant, with towering trees and abundant wildflowers.
 This is the peak season for tourism, with many lodges and campsites open.
-(See Also: When Is the Right Time to Visit Bhutan – Best Season Insights)
+(See Also: Is February A Good Time To Visit India?
+Discover Why)

 Summer offers a wide range of activities, including hiking, canoeing, fishing, and camping.
 You can explore the taiga’s vast wilderness, enjoy the abundance of wildlife, and experience the magic of the midnight sun.
 However, be prepared for crowds and higher prices.